t3nsor/us-immigration-faq/H-1B.md

 > An H-1B alien in a specialty occupation or an alien of distinguished merit and ability who has spent six years in the United States under section 101(a)(15)(H) and/or (L) of the Act may not seek extension, change status, or be readmitted to the United States under section 101(a)(15) (H) or (L) of the Act unless the alien has resided and been physically present outside the United States, except for brief trips for business or pleasure, for the immediate prior year.

+(Observe that it says "(H) and/or (L)"; this means that time spent in L-1 status counts against the 6-year limit on H-1B time.)

 There are some exceptions to the 6-year limitation in cases where the alien is being [sponsored for a green card](EB.md), which are discussed in more detail below.

 Once the alien has resided outside the US for one year, they can qualify for H-1B status again, but are no longer cap-exempt as described in [13] and must go through the lottery again in order to obtain a new allotment of up to 6 years in H-1B status.